 There are three kinds of filter drop downs that can be put on a GoodData dashboard: attribute filters, date filters and variable filters.
 Most commonly we only use attribute and date filters, but variable filters can be very helpful in some specific situations.

-GoodData’s “filtered” variables are really just duplicates of other project attributes that pre-filtered for a subset of the attribute’s values.
-In other words, filtered variables are placeholders for the expression: “Attribute IN (Value1, Value2, …).”
-(GoodData also supports numeric variables, but they are not relevant in this case).
+GoodData also supports numeric variables, but they are not relevant in this case).
 But it’s also possible to create a variable to serve as a duplicate of some attribute without actually filtering out any of its values.
 In fact, the default setting is not to filter any values.

-Once you’ve created a filtered variable, you can use it to help define reports (through variable filters) and metrics like the following:
+After you created a filtered variable, you can use it to help define reports (through variable filters) and metrics like the following:

 Keep in mind, when Campaign_Variable is defined in such a way that no attribute values are filtered out, the metric above will compute identical results to the SELECT AVG(# Leads) metric.
 But with a Campaign_Variable dashboard filter, users will be able to redefine Campaign_Variable on the fly, effectively manipulating the variable metric while the original metric remains unchanged.